-The FPA consortium comprises 130 organisations in 19 countries.
+The FPA consortium comprises 143 organisations of which 4 are terminated in 19 countries.
 The majority of partners are universities, public/non-profit private research organisations or non-profit organisations.
-At the moment, there are no SMEs or large enterprises in the FPA Consortium.
-These organisations will participate in the Flagship Initiative primarily through the Partnering Projects.
+At the moment there are two SMEs, HIITS and CONVELOP, in the FPA Consortium.
+Other organisations will participate in the Flagship Initiative primarily through the Partnering Projects.